Gluteus maximus

 The gluteus maximus is the main extensor muscle of the hip in humans.
 It is the largest and outermost of the three gluteal muscles and makes up a large part of the shape and appearance of each side of the hips.
 It is the single largest muscle in the human body.
 Its thick fleshy mass, in a quadrilateral shape, forms the prominence of the buttocks.
 The other gluteal muscles are the medius and minimus, and sometimes informally these are collectively referred to as the glutes.

 Its large size is one of the most characteristic features of the muscular system in humans, connected as it is with the power of maintaining the trunk in the erect posture.
 Other primates have much flatter hips and cannot sustain standing erectly.

 The muscle is made up of muscle fascicles lying parallel with one another, and are collected together into larger bundles separated by fibrous septa.

 Structure

 The gluteus maximus (or buttock) is the outermost muscle of the buttocks.
 It arises from connections to nearby structures in this area.
-It arises from the posterior gluteal line of the inner upper ilium, a bone of the pelvis, as well as above it to the iliac crest and slightly below it; from the lower part of the sacrum and the side of the coccyx, the tailbone; from the aponeurosis of the erector spinae (lumbodorsal fascia), the sacrotuberous ligament, and the fascia covering the gluteus medius (gluteal aponeurosis).
+It arises from the posterior gluteal line of the outer upper ilium, a bone of the pelvis, as well as above it to the iliac crest and slightly below it; from the lower part of the sacrum and the side of the coccyx, the tailbone; from the aponeurosis of the erector spinae (lumbodorsal fascia), the sacrotuberous ligament, and the fascia covering the gluteus medius (gluteal aponeurosis).

 The fibers are directed obliquely inferiorly and laterally;

 The gluteus maximus ends in two main areas: